nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC08 - Add members to a group**

 **MSS**
-1. User requests to list persons
+1. User requests to list persons.
-2. CFG shows a list of relevant persons
+2. CFG shows a list of relevant persons.
-3. User requests to add specified persons in the list to a group
+3. User requests to add specified persons in the list to a group.
-4. CFG adds the persons to the group
+4. CFG adds the persons to the group.

    Use case ends.

 **Extensions**

 * 1a.
-User could also <ins>search for persons by name/tag/role... etc. (UC01)</ins>
+User could also <ins>search for persons by name/tag/role... etc. (UC01)</ins>.

   Use case resumes at step 2.